 HAND AND FOOT REJUVENATION

-Although Dr. Talei is a specialist in facial cosmetic and reconstructive surgery, he has also developed several methods of hand and foot rejuvenation, as this is a common request amongst his patients.
+Although Dr. Talei, a dual board certified plastic surgeon is a specialist in facial cosmetic and reconstructive surgery, he has also developed several methods of hand and foot rejuvenation, as this is a common request amongst his patients.
 Classic signs of aging, which become bothersome to most people, typically include atrophy of the soft tissues in the hand along with pigmentary changes in the skin, often called “sun spots.”

 TREATING ATROPHY OF AGING IN THE HANDS AND FEET